skun0/lumox/README.md

-# Orbis – OSINT Tool
+# Lumox – OSINT Tool

-Orbis is an OSINT (Open Source Intelligence) tool for gathering publicly available information from phone numbers and IP addresses.
+Lumox is an OSINT (Open Source Intelligence) tool for gathering publicly available information from phone numbers and IP addresses.
 It provides a simple and modern interface for digital investigations and security research.

 ## Features